How to Write the Coalition Application Essay 2019-20

 For example, some colleges will only require students to submit a single essay through the Coalition Application.
 Meanwhile, others may also require students to submit additional supplemental essays about why they want to study at a particular institution.

-Supplemental essays are a different beast to the main Coalition Application essay, and will require a subtly different approach.
+Supplemental essays are a different beast to the main Coalition Application essay and will require a subtly different approach.
 So if students need to submit these as well, this logistical planning is an important first step.

 Creative planning